MCPC Internship Program

 Find Out More About planning in montgomery county

-We are now accepting applications for autumn 2020 "virtual internships" with MCPC.
+We are now accepting applications for spring and summer 2021 "virtual internships" with MCPC.
 While our offices are still closed to the public, we have been operating remotely from home, and invite candidates from across the United States to apply.
-Graduate students in planning or a related field, as well as advanced undergraduates (juniors and seniors), are encouraged to submit a resume and letter of interest to Maggie Dobbs or Brian Olszak by August 14, 2020.
+Graduate students in planning or a related field, as well as advanced undergraduates (juniors and seniors), are encouraged to submit a resume and letter of interest to Brian Olszak.

 We offer full-time and part-time (15 hours a week or more) internships.
 Our nonpaying internship program gives students an opportunity to find out more about planning from a county planning perspective.
 Our staff serves the county commissioners and a nine-member planning board as well as an open space board and a farmland preservation board.
 We provide advisory services to the county's 62 municipalities.